 RoCo holds an audition ahead of every production we stage.
 This is so that we can see how many are willing to be involved, and to give everyone the opportunity to read for a part.

-It also gives the Producer and the casting committee for the night, the opportunity to discuss and decide on the cast.
+It also gives the Producer and the casting committee the opportunity to discuss and decide on the cast.
 The casting committee is made up of the Producer and two members of the RoCo committee, who are not reading for a role in that particular production.

 In the interest of fairness, everyone who wishes to be considered for a part must first read for the Producer.

-The audition is usually held on a Monday evening (unless advertised otherwise), starting at 7.30pm and lasting until around 9pm-9.30pm.
+The audition is held on either a Monday or Thursday evening, starting at 7.30pm and lasting until approx. 8.30pm-9pm.

 What If I'm Not Able To Attend The Audition?

-If you are unable to attend the audition, never fear.
-Just let us know that you would like to be considered for a role, and the Producer will be in touch to organise an alternative date for you to read for a role before finalising the cast - this may also be done via Zoom.
+If you are unable to attend the audition, never fear, just let us know that you would like to be considered for a role and the Producer will be in touch to organise an alternative date for you to read for a role before finalising the cast - this may also be done via Zoom.

-At the end of the evening, the attendee's will be asked whether they are happy to be considered for a role, and then the Producer and the casting committee will stay behind to discuss the cast.
+At the end of the evening, the attendee's will be asked whether they are happy to still be considered for a role, then the Producer and the casting committee will stay behind to discuss casting.